edibotopic/edibotopic-website/content/notes/ambiguity.md

 We perceive something as ambiguous when it allows for two or more plausible interpretations.

-{% note(title="Note") %}
+{% note(title="In progress") %}
-This is an exploration of the topic of ambiguity.
-I am still updating it periodically.
+This is an ongoing exploration of a topic that I am still updating periodically.
 {% end %}

 What does this button do?
 How did the audience respond to my talk?
 What did